tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 Let's get into a small example that shows how to use VEGA rendering from Haskell in Jupyterlab.

+## Setting up IHaskell ##

+Unfortunately, setting up `IHaskell` correctly is not easy yet.
+In order to make things easier, we created a repository [`ihaskell-setup`](https://github.com/tweag/ihaskell-setup) with instructions for its installation in regular Linux distributions, as well as NixOS.

+The following steps suppose that the setup described on the repository is done.

 ## Wordclouds using Haskell, Vega and Jupyterlab ##